Projective structures, neighborhoods of rational curves and Painlev'e equations: Foliated structures vs transverse fibrations

-\begin{example}In the case of the linear projective structure $\Pi_0$ by lines, all pencils have zero curvature $K_\WW\equiv0$ (i.e. hexagonal, see \cite[section 6]{BeLiLo} or \cite[Chap.
-1, Sect.
-2]{PereiraPirio}) and can be defined by pencils of closed $1$-forms.
-We can easily construct non linearizable projective structure by violating these properties.
-For instance, the projective structure generated by the pencil of $1$-forms $\omega_t:=dx+te^{xy}dy$ cannot be defined by a pencil of closed $1$-forms; we have $K_\WW\equiv1$ in this case. \end{example}
+\begin{example} We can easily construct non linearizable projective structure by using Remark \ref{rem:LinearClosedHexag}.
+For instance, the projective structure generated by the pencil of $1$-forms $\omega_t:=dx+te^{xy}dy$ cannot be defined by a pencil of closed $1$-forms.
+Therefore, it defines a non linearizable pencil $\WW$, and a non linearizable projective structure $\Pi_{\WW}$. \end{example}